Sushant Singh Rajput: 2018–2020: Entrepreneurial work and later career

 In an interview in January 2019, before the release of Sonchiriya, Rajput had stated that he was in the talks for 12 other films of which Chanda Mama Door Ke and the biopic of Murlikant Petkar were yet to be finalised.
 He was to feature in Rifleman, but the film got into legal trouble over copyright issues shortly after its announcement and could not be made.
 He had opted out of the production of Chanda Mama Door Ke in the previous year citing timing conflict in scheduling for its shooting and had stated that he would produce his own space film through Innsaei Ventures.
-In September 2019, a second company named Vividrage Rhealtyx was registered with a paid up capital of ₹1 lakh; Rajput became one of the three directors of the company, the others being Rhea Chakraborty and Showik Chakraborty.
+In September 2019, a second company named Vividrage Rhealtyx was registered with a paid up capital of ₹100 thousand; Rajput became one of the three directors of the company, the others being Rhea Chakraborty and Showik Chakraborty.
 Meanwhile, the long delayed release of the film titled Drive had its premiere finalised and was released directly on Netflix in November 2019, as a cost cutting measure.
 On 6 January 2020, Rajput also founded a nonprofit organisation (NGO) named Front India for World Foundation with the stated intent of working towards the eradication of poverty, hunger and malnutrition and promotion of better healthcare and sanitation.
-Prior to that, on behalf of one of his fans, he donated ₹1 crore to the Chief Minister's Relief Fund following the 2018 Kerala floods.
+Prior to that, on behalf of one of his fans, he donated ₹10 million to the Chief Minister's Relief Fund following the 2018 Kerala floods.
 In 2019, he featured the second time in Forbes' annual Top 100 Celebrity list.